kuansw/CleaningData/CodeBook.md

 ## Introduction
 This code book describes the data structure and variables of ‘tidy.txt’, which is the output file created by run_analysis.R script after cleansing, processing and summarising the “Human Activity Recognition Using Smartphones Data Set” from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>.

-The Data Transformation Steps from the original dataset to output dataset are also described.
+The processing steps performed to transform the data from the original dataset to output tidy dataset are also described.

 ## Original Source Data Description
 This section is an extract reproduced from README.txt of the original UCI HAR dataset.